bitnami/charts/bitnami/discourse/README.md

   --set redis.cluster.enabled=true
 ```

-1. Delete the existing Airflow worker & PostgreSQL pods and the new statefulset will create a new one:
+1. Delete the existing Discourse worker & PostgreSQL pods and the new statefulset will create a new one:

 ```console
 kubectl delete pod discourse-postgresql-0